 Professional Standards Training Requirements for all School Nutrition Employees

-It is the local district’s responsibility to maintain training documentation for their employees, and it will be checked for compliance during the Administrative Review.
+The local district is responsible for maintaining training documentation for their employees, including directors and manager/supervisors.
+The state agency does not maintain training records for local school food authorities.
+Training documentation will be checked for compliance during the Administrative Review.

 - A local tracking method such as a spreadsheet or training log is also acceptable if it includes appropriate documentation (such as agendas with learning codes and attendee sign-in sheets).